Andrea/andrea.github.io/_posts/2009-03-30-developer-developer-developer-belfast-this-saturday-4th-of-april.markdown

 Hi.

-As you might know I m talking at Developer Developer Developer Belfast ( I refuse to call it DDD, in my head that is Domain Driven Design and I want to keep it that way)
+As you might know I'm talking at Developer Developer Developer Belfast ( I refuse to call it DDD, in my head that is Domain Driven Design and I want to keep it that way)

-There are plenty of really interesting talks ,I m looking forward to either [Creating extendable applications using MEF](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=162) or [DDD, SOA, Messaging, Architecture](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=195) and [jQuery Deep Dive](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=184) or [A peek at Silverlight 3](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=194).
+There are plenty of really interesting talks ,I'm looking forward to either [Creating extendable applications using MEF](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=162) or [DDD, SOA, Messaging, Architecture](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=195) and [jQuery Deep Dive](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=184) or [A peek at Silverlight 3](http://www.developerdeveloperdeveloper.com/belfast/ViewSession.aspx?SessionID=194).
 You can see the complete Agenda [here](http://www.developerdeveloperdeveloper.com/belfast/Schedule.aspx)

 And you can register to attend the event [here](http://www.developerdeveloperdeveloper.com/belfast/Register.aspx).
 I think there are some places left.